NURSING 1007 - Health Assessment and Clinical Nursing I

 North Terrace Campus - Semester 1 - 2019

 General Course Information

-Course Code NURSING 1007 Course Health Assessment and Clinical Nursing I Coordinating Unit School of Nursing Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange N Restrictions Available to B.Nurs students only Course Description Health Assessment and Clinical Nursing I provides the core skills for basic nursing practice.
+Course Code NURSING 1007 Course Health Assessment and Clinical Nursing I Coordinating Unit Adelaide Nursing School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange N Restrictions Available to B.Nurs students only Course Description Health Assessment and Clinical Nursing I provides the core skills for basic nursing practice.
 Attention to the Fundamentals of Care enables students to proceed on their first placement experience able to support patients in the activities of daily living, providing basic hygiene, apply principles of basic nutrition, employ safe manual handling practices and begin to measure vital signs.
 Students learn how to conduct an interview as part of a larger health assessment.
 Basic life support will be practiced and assessed prior to placement.
 Students will have the opportunity to begin to learn how to practice in accordance with the NMBA National Nursing Competency Standards for the Registered Nurse.

 Course Coordinator: Ms Jan AldermanJan Alderman

 Course Coordinator, Lecturer | Adelaide Nursing School | Faculty of Health and Medical Sciences

 Level 4, Adelaide Health & Medical Sciences Building

 Cnr North Terrace & George Street